Make a Payment

 (FREE, NEED TO PURCHASE TRIGGER AND SUBSCRIPTION TO USE)

 Cellcontrol utilizes Bluetooth technology and a mounted device to prevent distracted driving.
 Users place their phones in the windshield-mounted holder to activate the app.
 Once activated, users may only dial 911 and receive calls from predetermined contacts.
 It scores driving behavior with key events noted on a post-drive map.
 Drivers may also designate “safe areas” in the vehicle, where a cellphone can be used without restrictions.

 OMW is great for users who are constantly travelling to meet others.
-The app lets drivers create a link and share it with your friends/family, who can then track your real-time location.
-Even though this app doesn’t block texts or calls, it may reduce how many you get when you’re behind the wheel.
+The app lets drivers create a link and share it with their friends/ families, who can then track their real-time location.
+Even though this app doesn’t block texts or calls, it may reduce how many are received when a user is behind the wheel.

 Our list is intended only as a reference, not an endorsement for any specific app.
 More research may be required to determine which distracted driving app is optimal for your specific needs.